Tracking order refunds with Littledata

 * Facebook does not have a predefined event for refunds

-Refunds with presentment money
+Refunds with multi-currency

 Above you can see how the Shopify shows the order before it is refunded, and below the order refunded, with the presentment money value.